carlosjhr64/thesis/FULLMONTY.md

 momentum operator [𝐩](SCRATCH.md#w6M).
-I will show that the product of the variance of position [Δ²x](SCRATCH.md#oY8) and momentum [Δ²p](SCRATCH.md#k94) is the minimum when the state Ψₒ is composed of a Poisson distribution [𝑃ₙ](SCRATCH.md#o0H), and that the minimum is that set by the uncertainty principle due to the commutator relationship between 𝐱 and 𝐩, [&#91;𝐱,𝐩&#92;](SCRATCH.md#bST).
+I will show that the product of the variance of position [Δ²x](SCRATCH.md#oY8) and momentum [Δ²p](SCRATCH.md#k94) is the minimum when the state Ψₒ is composed of a Poisson distribution [𝑃ₙ](SCRATCH.md#o0H) of energy states, and that the minimum is that set by the uncertainty principle due to the commutator relationship between 𝐱 and 𝐩, [&#91;𝐱,𝐩&#92;](SCRATCH.md#bST).

+> TODO: section on quantum number n.

-Noting that Eₙ goes as the quantum number n, and using the definitions of Δx and Δp, I then have:
+Noting that [Eₙ](SCRATCH.md#2Xh) goes as the quantum number n, and using the definitions of Δx and Δp, I then have:

     Minimize:   √ (⧼x²⧽-⧼x⧽²)(⧼p²⧽-⧼p⧽²)